-Let’s not be too politically correct about the order of that last phrase.
-I’m assuming that sometimes the maiden is having her way with the man.
+I won’t get too politically correct about that last phrase.
+I assume that sometimes the maiden has her way with the man.
 Let’s let the poet make a point.

+I measure my marriage in decades.
 It’s not easy to keep a bond strong, year after year.
-Sometimes the bond falters and the spark needs a little rekindling.
-To me, Valentine’s Day is a nudge to put your Love on the front burner for a day.
+Sometimes the spark needs a little rekindling.
+To me, Valentine’s Day is a nudge to put Love on the front burner for a moment.

-I write about sexual abuse, which is all too common.
-It’s good to be reminded that sexuality is a positive thing, that eros is a legitimate form of love, and that flowers and candy are small ways to express love’s sweetness.
+Perhaps my perspective stems from the fact that I write about sexual abuse.
+That can be rather brutal and lead to despair.
+I appreciate the reminder that sexuality is at heart a good gift, that eros is a legitimate form of love, and that flowers and candy are small but legitimate ways to express love’s sweetness.